Gontier-Julien/Linux-YAOK/README.md

 Linux-YAOK follow a specific cylces of release and is tested before it is going in the repo.
 The kernel while always follow the Lts cycles.

-The home variant while be updated every 4 version, and the server variant every 10 versions.
+It while be updated every 5 versions.

-With my current setup it not possible for me to compile each kernel every time a new version is out
+With my current setup it not possible for me to compile each kernel every time a new version is out.

 <br/>